 During Ramadan and Hajj, Mecca and Medina have become the most busiest cities in the Kingdom.
 Millions of our Muslim brothers and sisters from around the world crowd these Holy Places.
-According to its geographical history, Medina lies in the middle of an upland alluvial basin at an altitude of approximately of 2,100 feet, bounded to the south by the northernmost reaches of the Harrat Rabat's basaltic lavas and to the north by igneous intrusive mountainous outcrops.
+According to its geographical history, Medina lies in the middle of an upland alluvial basin at an altitude of approximately 2,100 feet, bounded to the south by the northernmost reaches of the Harrat Rabat's basaltic lavas and to the north by igneous intrusive mountainous outcrops.

-Medina is known as the "City of Light" has the historical distinction of having provided asylum to the Prophet Muhammad (peace be upon him) and his early followers, when he had to flee from his opponents in Mecca - the event was known the "Hejira" that took place in 622 A.D., which represents the first year of the Muslim calendar.
+Medina known as the "City of Light" has the historical distinction of having provided asylum to the Prophet Muhammad (peace be upon him) and his early followers, when he had to flee from his opponents in Mecca - the event was known as the "Hejira" that took place in 622 A.D., which represents the first year of the Muslim calendar.
 Medina, as seen from a distance while landing at the airport or from the roads through defiles in the mountains circling it, is dominated by the lofty minarets and cupolas of the Prophet's Mosque.
-Surrounding the city are green orchards and palm groves are fed by abundant, deliciously fresh groundwater.
+Surrounding the city are green orchards and palm groves fed by abundant, deliciously fresh groundwater.
 The most famous products of these gardens are dates of excellent quality and sugar-sweet grapes.

-Medina is the home of one of the most renowned institutions of higher religious learning, the Islamic University, which its three colleges: Basic Religion, Missions and Sharia - the religious law of Islam as developed out of the teachings and example of the Prophet.
+Medina is the home of one of the most renowned institutions of higher religious learning, the Islamic University, which its three colleges: Basic Religion, Missions, and Sharia - the religious law of Islam as developed out of the teachings and example of the Prophet.
 Students of many different nationalities crowd this University.
-The University was established with truly international scope, to give Arabic-speaking students from all over the Muslim world the chance to widen their horizons of religious knowledge about Islam.
+The University was established with a truly international scope, to give Arabic-speaking students from all over the Muslim world the chance to widen their horizons of religious knowledge about Islam.

 Mecca is lying in a long irregular hollow among naked hills at an altitude of about 2,000 feet.
-Mecca is the birthplace of Prophet Muhammad (pbuh), the site of the most venerated Islamic shrine, the focus of the Pilgrimage and the place toward which all Muslims turn when at prayer.
+Mecca is the birthplace of Prophet Muhammad (PBUH), the site of the most venerated Islamic shrine, the focus of the Pilgrimage, and the place toward which all Muslims turn when at prayer.

-The early history of Mecca recorded that the Black Stone which was once protruding from one of the corners of the Kaaba in a silver brace, has been only once removed from its original place.
+The early history of Mecca recorded that the Black Stone which was once protruding from one of the corners of the Kaaba in a silver brace has been only once removed from its original place.
 This was when the Qarmata or Carmathians - a fanatic and violent sect of Ismaili Shiites from Eastern Arabia, took control of large parts of the Peninsula and captured Mecca in 930, carrying off the sacred Black Stone to Bahrain island.
-And it was restored to the original place in 951 by Fatimid Caliph al-Mansur but had been broken into four pieces.
+And it was restored to its original place in 951 by Fatimid Caliph al-Mansur but had been broken into four pieces.

 Today Mecca is a modern city with life, the object of renewed efforts to maintain its historical and spiritual role without overlooking the welfare of its inhabitants.
 The city is undergoing extensive public works while respecting the sanctity of the area.
 During the seasons of Ramadan and Hajj, Mecca is crowded with millions of devotees coming from around the world.
 This year 2012, Ramadan started on July 20 to August 18, 2012.

-My Source of facts and other information: Colours of The Arab Fatherland published by Angelo Pesce - an Italian writer and was published in 1975.
+My Source of facts and other information: Colours of The Arab Fatherland published by Angelo Pesce - an Italian writer and published in 1975.